mkosir/typescript-style-guide/website/src/pages/index.md

 - ### Enums

-  As enums and const assertions comes with some functional differences, we try to limit syntax difference and pick one for consistency.
+  As enums and const assertions comes with some functional differences ([const-enum-pitfalls](https://www.typescriptlang.org/docs/handbook/enums.html#const-enum-pitfalls), [reverse-mappings](https://www.typescriptlang.org/docs/handbook/enums.html#reverse-mappings) etc.), we try to limit syntax difference and pick one for consistency.

   Const assertion must be used over enum.